Computing Igusa class polynomials: Abstract

 \section{Abstract}

-{ We give an algorithm that computes the genus two class polynomials of a primitive quartic CM field~$K$, and we give a runtime bound and a proof of correctness of this algorithm.
-This is the first proof of correctness and the first runtime bound of any algorithm that computes these polynomials.
-Our algorithm uses complex analysis and runs in time $\widetilde{O}(\Delta^{7/2})$, where $\Delta$ is the discriminant of $K$. }
+We bound the running time of an algorithm that computes the genus-two class polynomials of a primitive quartic CM-field~$K$.
+This is in fact the first running time bound and even the first proof of correctness of any algorithm that computes these polynomials.

+Essential to bounding the running time is our bound on the height of the polynomials, which is a combination of denominator bounds of Goren and Lauter~\cite{gorenlautertoappear} and our own absolute value bounds.
+The absolute value bounds are obtained by combining Dupont's~\cite{dupont} estimates of theta constants with an analysis of the shape of CM period lattices (Section~\ref{sec:boundonZ}).

+The algorithm is basically the complex analytic method of Spallek~\cite{spallek} and van Wamelen~\cite{vanwamelen}, and we show that it finishes in time $\widetilde{O}(\Delta^{7/2})$, where $\Delta$ is the discriminant of~$K$.
+We give a complete running time analysis of all parts of the algorithm, and a proof of correctness including a rounding error analysis.
+We also provide various improvements along the way.